Advanced Numerical Methods, 10 credits

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application or tuition fees.
 Formal exchange students will be exempted from tuition fees, as well as the application fee.
 Read more about fees.

 Application fee: SEK 900

 Tuition fee, first semester: SEK 24,167

 About the course

 When a numerical method is used for solving problems in application areas, unexpected phenomena might arise.
-There might for instance be non physical oscillations in the solution or the execution time might be very high.
+There might be non-physical oscillations in the solution or the execution time might be very high.
 When such things happen an analysis of the numerical method is required.
 The analysis has two goals, to understand for what problems and what choices of parameters the method works, and to choose the best method out of a number of possible ones for a specific problem.

-One half of the course focus on so called difference methods for partial differential equations, and the other half on finite element methods.
-The central concepts consistency, convergence and stability are covered in detail and the methods are compared with respect to execution time.
+One half of the course focus on so-called difference methods for partial differential equations, and the other half on finite element methods.
+The central concepts of consistency, convergence and stability are covered in detail and the methods are compared with respect to execution time.

 Department of Information Technology